MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 # Customer intent: As an identity administrator, I want to understand how users can register a passkey in Microsoft Authenticator

 ---
-# Register passkeys in Authenticator on Android or iOS devices
+# Register passkeys in Authenticator on Android or iOS devices (preview)

 This article shows how to register a passkey using Microsoft Authenticator on your iOS or Android device by directly signing into the Authenticator app or by using [Security info](https://aka.ms/mysecurityinfo).
 For more information on the availability of Microsoft Entra ID passkey (FIDO2) authentication across native apps, web browsers, and operating systems, see [Support for FIDO2 authentication with Microsoft Entra ID](concept-fido2-compatibility.md).